www-splitcells-net/net.splitcells.network.distro/projects/net.splitcells.network.distro.rcp/README.md

 # Eclipse RCP Usage Reasons
+This project is obsolete, as it is not suitable for the Splitcells Network.
+Maybe E4 without RCP would be useful, but the JavaFX version is good enough for now.

+The README of this was not delete, as it contains notes regarding RCP, which might me helpful.
+# Notes
 * Eclipse provides one of few really trustworthy Java GUI launcher binaries (=`eclipse.exe`).
   It also provides binaries for different operation systems and CPU architectures.
+  -> The binary created by Eclipse, does not have a signature by default, which can also cause problems.
 * Eclipse build process can bundle JRE.
 * The EPL-2.0 license of Eclipse's source code fits to the default license of the network project, which was =EPL-2.0 OR GPL-2.0-or-later during the RCP's creation.
 * Alternatives have a lot lower popularity and therefore a higher chance of being marked as insecure.
-# Notes
 * Keep in mind,
     that the binary executable is not signed and only its popularity prevent issues with security software.
 # Future RCP plans.